chrispyles/jupyter/_build/notebooks/avocado/avocado.md

 </div>

-(The variable `tbl` created above is just a placeholder to get the tibbles into Python so that they output nicely.
-This will be used throughout the notebook.)

 ### Majority Classification
 $k$-NN classifiers work by determining what classification a majority of the $k$ points closest to a point in question have.
 The function `find_majority` defined below runs the `dist` function on a table and returns that output sorted by increasing distance.
 The function `knn` below that selects the top $k$ rows and returns the majority classification.